Displacement Behavior in Dogs: Causes & Common Signs to Watch Out For0 comments

 So what happened in puppy class?

 Chloe reacted to a phenomenon called trigger stacking.
 Think of an already bad day getting worse...
 Trigger stacking is essentially the cumulative effects of stress.
 For example, every time a dog is triggered by something stressful, his level of stress rises a little (or a lot) from his normal baseline personality depending on how stressful the event was.
 If the event was only slightly stressful, the dog’s stress might go back down to baseline pretty quickly.
 But if the event was very stressful, it may take some time to get back to normal levels.
 However, if a dog experiences multiple stressful events in succession without allowing appropriate time for the dog’s stress level to return to baseline, the dog will crest their behavior threshold, and the dog may shift into an out-of-control emotional state.
+This is when we see that displacement behavior in dogs.

 Behavior threshold is the point when your dog crosses from one emotional state to another.
 If you spend time with a dog who is concerned about other dogs, you have probably witnessed the moment when he or she moves from seemingly okay into out-of-control behavior.
 That is going over threshold.